 While Susan Hayward flailed about with whiskey bottles and gas chambers, Coleen Gray was performing near Oscar-worthy feats of her own against aesthetic and budgetary odds few actresses could have overcome.
 They’ll not celebrate The Leech Woman as harbinger for female empowerment in movies, but this jaded viewer of coarsened tastes prefers it to self-conscious girl power endemic to current screens.
 Good ideas bungled are a hallmark of low-budget sci-fi filmmaking.
 Maybe that’s what keeps me keyed through 77 minute running times in hope they’ll get something right along the way.
 Lethargy comes aplenty, but The Leech Woman glows in ways mainstream 50’s shows seldom did.
 There’s a feel of cast and crew cutting loose in secure knowledge that only kids will be watching.
 Coleen Gray says they shot it in nine days.
 Make-up was primitive and torturous.
 Two hours to put on, two more to get off.
 It’s a wonder these people have any skin left.
 As a matter of fact, I’m told a lot of veterans have complexions like dried parchment --- real-life leech men and women regretting years they sat for cosmetic abuse.
 Eternal youth themes have been underutilized in movies, possibly because the concept at least borders on fantasy, and most high-profile actresses seldom went there.
 Silent star Corinne Griffith did an interesting spin on reversing the age process in 1924’s Black Oxen.
 Those weirdly controversial goat gland treatments women sought in the twenties got movie mileage then, but little was heard of the discredited procedure afterward.
 Essential thrust of eternal youth yarns is that one should never seek to retard the aging process, and woe betide those who try.
 There’s fun in watching Coleen Gray replenishing her unholy potion, going from vixen to crone and back again as she dips hands further in blood.
 Incidental truths oft unspoken in male/female relations are voiced here.
 Gee, are women so disposable once they get old? is a question youngsters might well have asked in 1960 as they sat through The Leech Woman waiting for co-feature Brides Of Dracula to get underway, and to that, the film answers a resounding Yes.

 Robert L. Lippert’s name was a banner flying over innumerable small budgeters from the mid-forties to the mid-sixties.
 This past year has been inadvertent celebration of all things Lippert.
 VCI carries a line of loosely defined Film Noirs produced under his imprinteur, plus a series they call Noir Westerns (Little Big Horn with Lloyd Bridges?!?).
 Add to this a trio of Samuel Fuller starters, three he did that have been long out of circulation (I Killed Jesse James, The Baron Of Arizona, and The Steel Helmet).
 These are rewards of Kit Parker having purchased an extensive library of Lippert negatives, probably one of the last major independent groups to be scooped up for DVD exploitation.
 Lippert horror and science fiction distributed by 20th Fox are surfacing as well.
 The Earth Dies Screaming was a Lippert film.
 So was Curse Of The Fly and Witchcraft, both just out on disc as well.
 Robert Lippert made movies in order to have something for the many theatres he owned.
 Exhibition was mother’s milk for this orphan boy (literally a foundling left on the doorstep) who pumped organs in silent houses and pinch hit for projectionists after deducing that public school was a waste of time.
 He traveled backwood exhibiting routes and met every showman worth knowing.
-Lippert had a better sense of shows people wanted than anyone before or since.
+Lippert had a better sense of what people wanted than anyone before or since.
 Depending on who you listen to, he’s said to have invented dish night, popcorn in theatres, the multiplex, and Jack Nicholson.
 Lippert had no peer at laying out ads.
 His was the glad hand, a word-is-my-bond man, the go-to for youngsters entering the business.
 Even after seeing his name on 246 features, Lippert liked nothing more than day-to-day in the fifty-three houses (from a high of 183) he still operated in late career.
 He made ‘em, sold ‘em, then went back and made more, never losing sight of what ordinary folks were buying.
 Here’s a dapper Lippert, second from left, conferring with Debbie Reynolds on the set of I Love Melvin during an exhibitor’s confab at MGM in May 1952.
 Motion Picture Herald picked him (yet again) for Exhibitor Of The Month in August 1967.
 By then, he had retired from producing.
 Witchcraft was among the final ones.

 Lippert made no pretense at being a creative producer.
 The only times he watched rushes was to look for good stuff he could put in trailers.
 That enabled a lot of talent to put over their vision without his meddling, so long as budgets were adhered to and schedules kept.
 Lippert pics were done on the extreme cheap.
 A thing like Witchcraft were either made for pennies, or not at all.
 Amazing you could still do a feature in 1964 for $104,000, yet this was Witchcraft’s negative cost, riding double with another Lippert called The Horror Of It All, which indeed it was.
 These represented an inglorious last stand for black-and-white combos before times and market conditions put paid to monochromatic filmmaking.
 Witchcraft grabbed $190,000 in domestic rentals, $131,000 foreign, for a worldwide $321,000.
 It managed $49,000 in profits during a year when virtually every other Fox release lost money.
 Gimmick selling was on its last legs.
 A so-called witch deflector was to come with receipt of your admission quarter, but most theatres passed (for fear kids would try swallowing them?).
 As far as down-and-out exhibs were concerned, the suckers were either coming in or they weren’t.
 Why hand out gimcracks they’d leave all over your floor?
 Trouble was one-sheets that promised the trinket, and kids demanding them at the window.
 For myself, I didn’t ask.
 Any eleven-year-old in North Wilkesboro could look at sparse attendance and know the score.
-By this time, a witch deflector could as readily deflect patronage, for results the Liberty was getting with such dispirited bills.
+By this time, a witch deflector could as readily deflect patronage for results the Liberty was getting with such dispirited bills.
 Witchcraft was shot in Britain.
 I assume they got Eady money, and talent for cheap.
 It’s Hammer lite, or rather, Hammer cramped.
 Lon Chaney’s in and out, mostly out, but foul tempered when he’s in.
 The way LC swung that walking stick, I feared for the welfare of fellow players.
 Hopeful supposition aroused by the Famous Monsters Of Filmland cover shown here were not to be fulfilled in Witchcraft, as nowhere in the film does Chaney preside over witch’s covens so accommodating as to provide near-naked subjects for presumed human sacrifice.
 In fact, little happens in Witchcraft.
 Youth today would think us crazy for watching it.
 Some day I fully expect to be the only resident in my seniors facility still engaged by Withcraft (and The Earth Dies Screaming!).

 9 Comments: